MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 - Change the utilization target at which autoscaling creates new replicas by setting the `autoscale_target_utilization` to a lower value.
 This change doesn't cause replicas to be created faster, but at a lower utilization threshold.
 For example, changing the value to 30% causes replicas to be created when 30% utilization occurs instead of waiting until the service is 70% utilized.

-- Changing the minimum number of replicas provides a larger pool to handle the incoming spikes.
+- Change the minimum number of replicas to provide a larger pool that can handle the incoming spikes.

 #### How to calculate instance count